taylow/microbit-webusb-serial-monitor/README.md

 ## Project Notes
 As JavaScript isn't my goto language, and my knowledge of NodeJS was lacking, I decided to start with a simple, yet useful project to allow serial communication via the WebUSB standard.

+I built this project using WebStorm's brilliant Node.JS Express App generator and utilised the features provided.
+With the division of business logic and views, modifying the look and feel of the page while maintaining the technical stuff was made very simple.
+The rendering is achieved via Jade and CSS located in the ``views`` and ``public\stylesheets`` folders, while the logic uses JavaScript found throughout the repo.

 This project will later be expanded to work as a bridge between the BBC micro:bit and the internet; enabling internet connectivity to micro:bits via the onboard 2.4GHz radio.